 “Mummy, when are we going back to real school?”
 My son was tired of online learning.
 Mummy too was tired and stressed out with the new challenges of online learning and remote working.

 Life during the COVID-19 pandemic was difficult for parents and children alike.
 The return to school is an important and hopefully welcome step.
-While we plan for return to physical school, but we also need to plan for possible online/remote learning.
+While we plan to return to a physical school, we also need to plan for possible online/remote learning.

 After observing what worked and what did not, I have come up with a list of 13 tips for successful online learning.